Business: New discount retailer set to open new store in Halifax later this week

 and live on Freeview channel 276

-Created by the original founders of Poundworld Retail Ltd, the Barnsley-based value retailer will open a new store at Crossley Retail Park.
+Created by the original founders of Poundworld Retail Ltd, the Barnsley-based value retailer has opened a new store at Crossley Retail Park.

 One Beyond will feature over 4,000 products for £1 as well as hundreds of products hat go beyond £1.